surajsingla333/eth-bsc-bridge/README.md

 ## Instructions

+Before you start, this is a node project and you will be required to have node and npm installed on you system.<br>
+After installing npm, run the command `npm i -g truffle` to install truffle suite globally on you system.

-Follow the below steps to initialize the project and swap test tokens between 2 chains.
+Once the above requirements are fulfilled, follow the below steps to initialize the project and swap test tokens between 2 chains.

 1. Clone the repository and install the required dependencies using `npm i`